Skip to main content

 Performance

-During the repair operations, the protected transmission services continued to operate as designed, with traffic routed on the alternate network path.
-The AJC Network is monitored on an ongoing basis by the AJC NOC and the landing stations.
+During most marine repair operations, the protected transmission services continued to operate as designed, with traffic routed on the alternate network path.

 Facts & Figures